cl-test-grid/cl-prj-notify/README.md

 ## Motivation

-   When cl-test-grid detects regressions in some library, we sant to inform the library authors.
-Informing library authors takes lot of manual work: google for the library home page, learn where its issue tracker or makling list is, send the message.
+   When cl-test-grid detects regressions in some library, we want to inform the library maintainers.
+Informing the maintainers takes lot of manual work: google for the library home page, learn where its issue tracker or makling list is, send the message.